 In general, lawsuits against police K-9 departments and their handlers are difficult to win.
 One reason for this is because the police K-9 handler may not represent accurately what happened in any given incident.
 Police departments vigorously defend their canine handlers and their partners.
 Canine handlers frequently cover-up for the behavioral mistakes their dogs make.

-More about the nature of the attack trained police K-9 be found elsewhere on this website.
+More about the nature of the attack trained police K-9, and excessive force, can be found elsewhere on this website.
 Liability aspects for municipalities who authorize the use of these dogs can be found here.
 Resources on excessive force by police canines can be found here.

 - • A brutal attack by police K-9 in Atlantic City New Jersey

 • A vicious attack by police K-9 in 2017 incident in San Diego CA. captured on video